jonascavalcanti/verctl/docs/user-guide.md

 # User Guide

-Starting with xversioner
+Starting with dexter

 ## CLI Options
-The xversioner has many CLI options that can be used to override its default behavior.
+The dexter has many CLI options that can be used to override its default behavior.
 ```
-xversioner --help
+dexter --help
 Manages version control of applications based on the `Semantica Version Specification` and `Commit Convention`

 Usage:
-  xversioner [command] [flags]
+  dexter [command] [flags]

 Available Commands:
     get		get version based specifc file